Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Finite‑Time Performance Guarantees

-and $\mathbb{E}[r(Q(t),A(t-1))]=\sum_{i=1}^n\text{Var}(A_i(t-1))$.
-The first equality (equality $(a)$ in \eqref{eqn:Delta_Vt}) follows from the queue dynamics in \eqref{queue_recursion}, and the remaining expressions are obtained through direct computation (see Appendix \ref{appendix_thm_upper} for details).
+The complete arguments for both results \eqref{eqn:Delta_Vt} and \eqref{eq:variance_A} can be found in Appendix~\ref{appendix_thm_upper}.
 Taking expectations, summing from $t = 1$ to $T - 1$ and applying Jensen’s and Cauchy--Schwarz inequalities (see Appendix~\ref{appendix_thm_upper} for the detailed derivation), we obtain: